 If you’ve heard me speak about the power of scannable technology in education, or checked out my book, you might be familiar with my ACES Framework.
 The ACES Framework is the tool I use to discuss deeper learning with scannable technology.
 When it comes to finding resources for your classroom, the C of the ACES Framework is all about curation.

 You can curate (handpick) resources by locating the best websites, videos and audio clips for your students.
-Once you’ve chosen your favorite online spots for students to visit connecting those links to a QR code is a quick way to get your curated resources into the hands of kids.
+First, choose your favorite online spots for students to visit.
+Then connect those links to a QR code.
+This a quick way to get your curated resources into the hands of kids.

 How can you curate resources with QR codes?